Rebuilding lives and livelihoods

 In addition to business training, the programme is also engaging city and community leaders to build bridges to the local labour market.

-cities are now taking part in Jordan, Greece, Nigeria, Lebanon, Cameroon and Germany
+cities are now taking part in Jordan, Greece, Nigeria, Lebanon, Cameroon, Germany and Mexico

 The majority of refugees are now living in cities, rather than camps, where earning a reliable income is critical.Read Fariba's story

-Through the Rescuing Futures programme with the IRC, we are empowering young adult refugees today and helping create greater economic prosperity tomorrow, not just for the individual, but their families and the community at large.Rachael BarberHead of Community Development, EMEA, Citi
+Through the Resilient Futures programme with the IRC, we are empowering vulnerable young people and helping create greater economic prosperity tomorrow, not just for the individuals, but their families and the community at large.Rachael BarberHead of Community Development, EMEA, Citi